| How to Measure for Stock Tall Boots |

 3) For boot width, have a helper use a cloth measuring tape to measure your calf around its widest point.

 Do not add increments to your calf measurement.
 The leather of the tall boot will stretch over time.
 The boots should fit snugly and should be slightly difficult to put on until they break in.
-If the boot is too large when you purchase them, they will only become looser over time and will increase the risk of the boot dropping too much, resulting in too short a height.
+If the boots are too large when you purchase them, they will only become looser over time and will increase the risk of the boot dropping too much, resulting in too short a height.

 4) For boot height, have your helper measure from the floor to the back of your knee.

 Boot height is a matter of personal preference.
 Some riders prefer a very tall boot, while others prefer a shorter boot.
 In general, for field boots you'll want to add 1 1/2 to 2 inches to your height measurement.
 For a moderately stiff dressage boot, you'll want to add 1 1/4 to 1 1/2 inches.
-In addition to these recommendations, check the boot sizing chart for your desired brand of boots to determine whether you should make any specific height adjustments.
-You'll find boot charts provided in both the Dover Saddlery catalog and at DoverSaddlery.com.
+In addition to these recommendations, check the riding boot sizing chart for your desired brand of boots to determine whether you should make any specific height adjustments.
+You'll find riding boot sizing charts provided in both the Dover Saddlery catalog and at DoverSaddlery.com.

 If you're choosing a tall boot that is made of very soft leather or that is boxy in cut near the ankle, allow for more drop to occur in the boot.
 If you want to end up with a boot that has the maximum height for your leg after the break-in phase, take the maximum amount of drop for the boot and add a bit to the height measurement.
 You'll have an uncomfortable break-in process, but in the end you'll achieve maximum boot height.